Nov 12, 2021

 By accepting this initial offer without first consulting your attorney, you may be limiting yourself and unable to negotiate it any further.
 When working with an attorney, it is always recommended that you have several discussions about the short and long-term needs of you and your family so that they may negotiate appropriately.
 Along with this, your initial injury may worsen down the line or cause other health issues that need to be accounted for.

 Ultimately, working with an attorney throughout the entire process will ensure that you get the best possible settlement for your unique situation.

 Atlanta Workers’ Compensation Attorney

 When sustaining an injury caused by a workplace accident, it’s crucial to work with a team with decades of experience handling workers’ compensation cases.
-The Law Offices of Nathaniel F. Hansford, LLC has been helping Atlanta workers for more than 40 years of combined experience and has obtained multi-million dollar verdicts and settlements for various injuries.
+Hansford McDaniel – Workers’ Compensation Attorneys has been helping Atlanta workers for more than 40 years of combined experience and has obtained multi-million dollar verdicts and settlements for various injuries.